Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Vulnerability of MLsgAPPs

-where $\tilde{\emph{\textbf{x}}}$ and $\emph{\textbf{x}}$ are the adversarial example and original input, respectively.
+where $\vert \cdot \vert$ denotes the absolute value.
 Considering the regression task for predicting the system's inertia \cite{chen2022costoriented}, the MAPE is used but the authors also introduce the Rate metric to quantify the effectiveness of the attack and check whether the modified direction is correct or not, that is,